lseparatio/estate-agency-website/README.md

 - Congratulations your app is up and running on url provided by Heroku!

-- Materialize - For well documented css framework
+- Bootstrap - For well documented css framework
 - Pexels - For images
 - GIMP - For Image processing
 - Favicon.io - For Favicon